peymanmortazavi/StarHub/README.md

 # What we're looking for in Read-me files:

-the actual content is base64.
+The Github returned content is base64 decode it first.

   * Number of sections
+  - [ ] readme file type (markdown, txt, etc)

   - [x] Length (you can get it from Github API: /api/ response.size)
   - [x] Number of images used [image-array.js](image-array.js)
   - [x] Links [link-array.js](link-array.js)